Location matters – and geomarketing is a huge deal.

 Hyper-local social media campaigns

-Small businesses with physical stores generally build up a local following to begin with – trendy cafes, posh spas, chic retailers and so on rely heavily on friends’ and neighbours’ support.
+Small businesses with physical stores generally build up a local following, to begin with – trendy cafes, posh spas, chic retailers and so on rely heavily on friends’ and neighbors’ support.
 This is location-based marketing, too, so keep your accounts and profiles updated and optimized to get found in local results.

 Incentive programs can go a long way to helping boost word of mouth, and an online check-in system essentially equates to free advertising for you (plus an easy opportunity to recognize, interact with, and reward your best customers).